matthewgreer/waylon/README.md

   * Translation: "Breathing is for chumps!"
   * Translation: CENSORED
 * "Embarrassment-Free Mode" - with button controls (in case people around user are staring at them as they make whale noises)

+ugh this thing has gotten so screwed up